johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

 > **Note:** Indeed, the utility of this marker protocol is rather limited, however we feel it would be useful at least in the ability to signal that a type "definitely is (any) actor" when using generic constraints.
-And because a marker protocol has no overhead at runtime, it would serve as useful information for developers of a system and bind of actors in a logical type hierarchy.
+And because a marker protocol has no overhead at runtime, it would serve as useful information for developers of a system and bind actors in a logical type hierarchy.
 >
 > The authors of the proposal could be convinced either way about this type though, and we welcome feedback from the community about it.

 ### Storing and requiring more specific Transport types

-For some specific use-cases it may be necessary to ensure an actor is only used over some speific transport.
+For some specific use-cases it may be necessary to ensure an actor is only used over some specific transport.
 Currently this is not illegal, but the type-system does not reflect the specific type of a transport if it were to be initialized like this:

 ```swift
 protocol OnlyIPCTransport: ActorTransport { ... }